What are Cybersecurity Preventive Measures? 10 protection tactics 2025

 • Your name or birthday

-Instead, I can give you strong unique passwords tips example as complex passwords with a mix of:
+Instead, I can give you strong, unique password tips, for example, as complex passwords with a mix of:

 1. Capital letters (A–Z)